FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 ```
 \
 Based on this description of "ExecService" the order recipient would
-expect to receive a FIX message containing the substring "9050=A".
+expect to receive a FIX message containing the substring "29050=A".

 Conversely, it is also the case that not all control need to be bound to
 a parameter.
-Controls with no declared parameterRef attribute are
+Controls with no declared `parameterRef` attribute are
 considered helper controls.
 They are used to manage the state of other
 controls via the use of flow-control rules.
 For example, the following
 listing describes two controls -- a helper control and a control bound